best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 However, you should be confident that the approach the team has taken is appropriate given the user need, and that proportionate quality assurance is being applied to the development and running of the analysis.

-You should work with your team to decide on which quality assurance practices are necessary given each piece of analysis.
+You should work with your team to decide which quality assurance practices are necessary given each piece of analysis.
 You might find our [](checklists.md) useful templates for defining the target level of assurance.
 When possible, you should define the target assurance level before starting the analysis.